poiyomi/PoiyomiDocs/docs/outlines/main.md

 - `Type`: **Checkbox**

-Enableas hue shifting of the outline color.
+Enables hue shifting of the outline color.

 ### Shift